Jean-Kévin Augustin: Basel

 On 18 June 2022, it was announced that Augustin would join FC Basel on a free transfer with a three-year deal.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei.
 After playing in one test game, Augustin played his domestic league debut for his new club in the away game in the Letzigrund on 28 August as Basel won 4–2 against Zürich.
 He scored his first two goals for Basel in a 5–1 home win over Grasshopper Club at St. Jakob-Park on 11 September.
 In the 2022–23 Super League, Basel were not very successful, ending in just fifth position in the table.
 However, they rescued the season with their performances in that season's Europa Conference League; in the knockout phase, they reached the semi-finals, where they were knocked out by ACF Fiorentina 4–3 on aggregate.
 Augustin made 20 appearances in the league, scoring five goals and nine appearances in the Conference League, scoring twice.

 Basel did not start the 2023–24 league campaign well, and Augustin was used mainly as a substitute.
 In November 2024, the club announced that he had incurred an injury, tearing a muscle bundle in his right thigh during a match against Yverdon on 5 November 2023.
 Augustin felt slight pain during the game and was subsequently substituted out in the 56th minute.
 Due to the injury, Augustin was out for several weeks.
 He made his last appearance of the season on 2 April 2024, when he started in a 0–2 away loss to FC Lugano.
 He was subsequently left out of the matchday squad for the remainder of the season, as well as at the start of the 2024–25 season.
 With the signing of Xherdan Shaqiri to Basel on 16 August 2024, he also lost shirt number 10 to the returnee.
 On 31 August 2024, following weeks of being excluded from team training, his contract with Basel was dissolved by mutual consent.

 Motor Lublin

 On 21 March 2025, Augustin joined Ekstraklasa side Motor Lublin on a three-month deal, with an option for a further year.
 On 14 April, he made his debut as a substitute in a 1–2 loss to Lech Poznań.
 Augustin scored his first goal in his first start on 9 May 2025, opening the scoring in a 1–4 loss to Piast Gliwice.
 Five days later, during a match against Pogoń Szczecin, Augustin suffered an injury which would sideline him for several months; as a result, he was released by Motor at the end of his contract in June.

+Yverdon-Sport

+On 7 July 2026, Augustin joined Swiss Challenge League club Yverdon-Sport, signing an one-year contract.